72-Page Dental WordPress Rebuild, Shipped to Spec in 18 Days — White-Label Delivery for a US Marketing Agency

 - Contact page — location, form, and booking integration

 72 pages, each reproduced to match the original.
-Future design edits on the agency’s side are managed per page, preserving the bespoke visual identity.
+Future design edits on the agency’s side are managed per page, preserving the custom visual identity.

 2. Spec followed line-for-line, from the agency’s sheet.
 The agency handed us a Google Sheets workbook: every URL to migrate with its target path, every meta title and description to port, every design assignment, every client-specific integration (CallRail, Google Analytics 4, reCAPTCHA, live chat, NitroPack, footer copyright verification).
 We implemented each row as written.
-Where the sheet had a value, that value landed on the new site.
-Where it didn’t, we flagged it back to the agency.
+Any cell the workbook filled in was reproduced exactly on the new site; any cell it left blank went back to the agency as a query rather than a guess.
 No “creative interpretations” shipped.

-The principle behind this is simple: on a rebuild, the spec is the contract between the agency and its client.
-A dev team’s job is to protect that contract, not to edit it.
-All decisions on URL preservation and redirect strategy belonged to the agency; our role was implementation fidelity to the spec they delivered.
+The reasoning is plain enough: on a rebuild, the spec stands as the contract the agency has already struck with its client, and a development team is there to honour that contract rather than rewrite it.
+Every call on URL preservation and redirect strategy stayed with the agency; what we owed them was faithful implementation of the spec as delivered.

 3. Crawl-based verification, not “looks fine to me”.
-Before DNS cutover, we ran Screaming Frog on the old production site and the staging rebuild side-by-side.
-Status codes, broken links, redirect chains, meta-tag differences — every delta reconciled against the agency’s spec.
-A second crawl after go-live confirmed every internal link resolved on the live domain.
+Ahead of the DNS cutover we pointed Screaming Frog at the old production site and the staging rebuild together and read the two crawls against each other.
+Status codes, broken links, redirect chains, meta-tag differences — we settled each discrepancy against the agency’s spec.
+Once the site went live, a follow-up crawl verified that every internal link still resolved on the production domain.
 The crawl also surfaced ~800 extraneous archive pages that were cleaned from the index before handoff.

-4. 50 launch checklist items, closed before handoff.
+4. 45 launch checklist items, closed before handoff.
 Seven categories: Design, Functionality, Content, SEO & Analytics, Responsive, client-specific integrations, and a 7-step Domain & DNS migration to WP Engine.
-Nothing shipped until each line was signed off.
-Cross-device QA on Chrome / Firefox / Safari / Edge and six viewports (1920 / 1280 / 1024 / iPad / mobile portrait / mobile landscape).
+No line left the checklist until it had been signed off, and nothing shipped while one stayed open.
+Cross-device QA covered Chrome, Firefox, Safari, and Edge across six viewports — 1920, 1280, 1024, iPad, mobile portrait, and mobile landscape.

 Nine issues across 74 days — core build plus booking-link updates, 404 cleanup, homepage fixes, and staff headshots, each delivered in its own sprint against the same agency relationship.
 The retained cadence meant defects that surfaced in production had a clear path to resolution, not a negotiation about whether they were in scope.